 \subsection{Our Contribution}

-Clearly, there is no way to determine ``the'' best initialization algorithm that outperforms all algorithms on all instances.
-The performance of an initialization will depend on the data and the allowed computational cost.
-Nonetheless, the initializations presented so far (except the simple random initializations) face mainly two problems: First, they are rather complex and time consuming.
-Second, the choice of hyperparameters is crucial for the outcome of the respective algorithm.
+Clearly, there is no way to determine the \emph{best} initialization algorithm that outperforms all other algorithms on all instances.
+The performance of an initialization depends on the given data and the allowed computational cost.
+Nonetheless, the initializations presented so far (except the simple random initializations) face mainly two problems: Firstly, they are rather complex and time consuming.
+Secondly, the choice of hyperparameters is crucial for the outcome.